 “I see.
 That would explain it.
-I would recommend you to be careful with the selenite.
+I would recommend you be careful with the selenite.
 It’s one of those crystals that are fragile.
-Try not to get water on it, because it dissolves in it over time.”
+Try not to get water on it because it dissolves over time.”

 “Sure.”
-The salesman reached in the case and gave him another.
+The salesman reached in and gave him another.
 “Is there anything else I can do for you?”

 Kiyro shook his head.
-He turned and walked towards his group.
-“Hey guys.”
+He turned and walked toward his group.
+“Hey, guys.”
 He called out.
-They stopped what they were doing and came around him like moth to a flame.
+They stopped what they were doing and came around him like a moth to a flame.

 “Did you find it?”
 Jack asked.

-Kiyro raise up his hands that were filled with Selenite.
+Kiyro raised up his hands, which were filled with Selenite.
 He handed each one of them a pyramid selenite.
 Eve raised it up into the light, where the translucent white crystal shined with an etheric beauty.
 It looked like white snow mixed with ice all in one.